herd-ware/herd-ware.github.io/src/content/doc/hw/cores/abondance/_index.en.md

 *Abondance* is a french breed of cows from the [Haute-Savoie](https://www.hautesavoie.fr/) in the south-east of France.
 It is mainly raised for its milk used in multiple cheeses like the [Reblochon](https://www.reblochon.fr/en/), the [Abondance](https://www.fromageabondance.fr/en) and others.
 {{% /notice %}}

+This page and the following ones describe the Abondance core.
+It is multiple issue out-of-order CPU with two levels of cache memories.